 In my previous article you could read all about the best César Manrique attractions in Lanzarote, but the beautiful island has so much more to offer.
+I was there for a week and didn’t feel bored for one second!
 Maybe you aren’t a big fan of art and museums?
-There are a high number of awesome nature-oriented things to do in Lanzarote.
+Maybe you prefer the outside?
+Lots of people visit Lanzarote to exercise running, cycling… But even if you’re not a sporty person yourself, there are a high number of awesome nature-oriented things to do in Lanzarote.
 Let’s have a look at my favourites.

 When visiting Lanzarote, you can’t ignore the name César Manrique.
 Manrique was a Spanish artist and local hero who lived in Lanzarote.
 Decades ago, Manrique saw the rise of visitors an the potential the island had for tourism.
 But he wanted to avoid mass tourism and high-rise buildings.
 Manrique had a major influence on the planning regulations in Lanzarote.
 Most major attractions on the island are either designed by him or are a tribute to him so the name Manrique is all over the place!
 Let’s have a look what are the top Cesar Manrique attractions in Lanzarote.